OI-wiki/i18n/docs/ds/bst.md

 According to the recursive definition of the binary search tree, the sequence of the in-order traversal of the binary search tree is a non-decreasing sequence.
 The time complexity is $O(n)$ .

-The code to traverse a binary search tree is as follows:
+The code to traverse a binary search tree is shown below:

 ```cpp
 void print(int o) {